dpaquette/BugTracker.NET/Blog 6 - Updating Simple Grid Components.md

 		order by pj_name"));
 ```

-In `projects.aspx` we can remove the reference to sortable.js, some code that was handling the sorting of the grid rendered by `sortable_html_table.create_from_dataset`.
+In `projects.aspx` we can remove the reference to sortable.js, which contains JavaSCript code that was handling the sorting of the grid rendered by `SortableHtmlTable.create_from_dataset`.
 Finally, we need to add some JavaScript to initialize the data grid with the default options:
 ```
 <script type="text/javascript">
     $(function() {